nick-burrill/mPMT_Development/mPMT Assembly/readme.md

 * .STEP files of complete assemblies can be found in `/Assembly` folder
 * Each revision of individual parts can be found in the `/Parts` folder
-* By using `readme.md` templates this repo is meant to be easy to navigate using a web browser and find the neccesary files for keeping colaborators on the same page.
-Templates can be found in the `/Templates` folder.
+* By using `readme.md` templates this repo is meant to be easy to navigate using a web browser and find the necessary files for keeping collaborators on the same page.
+Templates can be found in the `/Templates` folder